Migrate from AWS to On Premise

-First, what does on premise mean?
-The term On Premise or On-Prem has morphed in the last 10 years.
+First, what does on premises mean?
+The term on-premises or on-prem has morphed in the last 10 years.

 Let’s start out with the old school definition then talk about the more typical meaning in 2023/2024.
 Keep in mind the old school definition is not really done that much anymore and when it is, the company doing it is either very large or the company is a hosting, SaaS, or cloud business themselves.
 (The 2014 version is “ish” as this is something that has been changing and I’ll see about finding an actual tipping point.)